SolidFuel/Arp/docs/USER_MANUAL.md

 ## Algorithm

-The algorithm section consts of two rows.
+The algorithm section consists of two rows.
 The top row allows you to pick the algorithm.
 The bottom row contains options specific to the algorithm.

 **NOTE**: None of the settings in this section are automatable in the host and